How to Meditate

 Sitting and paying attention to your breath is really mindfulness practice.
 It’s a way to train yourself to focus your attention.
 Once you’ve practiced a bit while sitting in a quiet space, you can expand your mindfulness practice:

 - When you feel stress, take a minute to pay attention to your breath, and return your mind to the present moment.

 - Try taking a walk, and instead of thinking about things you need to do later, pay attention to your breath, your body’s sensations, the things around you.

 - When you eat, just eat, and focus your attention on the food, on your feelings as you eat, on the sensations.

 - Try a mindful tea ritual, where you focus your attention on your movements as you prepare the tea, on the tea as you smell and taste it, on your breath as you go through the ritual.

 - Wash your dishes and sweep your floor mindfully.

-- Try audio meditations.
-They are in our “Meditations” section in the menu.
-Audio meditations are more intense because they work with audio frequencies right into your brain and body, so the effects are more extraordinary.
+- Start with acoustic meditations.
+They are in our “Transformation” section in the menu.
+Audio meditations are more intense because they work with audio frequencies right into your brain/body, so the effects are more extraordinary.

 “You are one thing only.
 You are a Divine Being.
 An all-powerful Creator.
 You are a Deity in jeans and a t-shirt, and within you dwells the infinite wisdom of the ages and the sacred creative force of All that is, will be and ever was.” ― Anthon St. Maarten